anniewly/Deduper/Part_1/pseudocode.md

 ## Define the problem
 Here we want to build a tool to remove all the PCR duplicates.
 PCR duplicates satisfy a couple criteria.
 First, they have the same UMI.
 Second, they are at the same location of a specific chromosome strand.
 In addition, the algorithm should identify and adjust for soft clipping.

-If present, the @HD record must be the first record and specifies the SAM version (tag VN) used in this file and the sort order (SO).
-The optional @SQ header records give the reference sequence names (tag SN) and lengths (tag LN).
-There also are other header record types.

 ## Pseudocode
-Open file and read each line at a time
-	if doesn't start with @:
+		Open file and read each line at a time if doesn't start with @:
 				if forward:
 					if check_UMI:
 						read cigar string(line[5]) and adjust soft clipping check_alignment_position

 				if reverse:
 					if check_UMI:
 						read cigar string and adjust for soft clipping check_alignment_postion

 ## Functions